 Problem

 A large US healthcare group was building a unified digital platform spanning prescription management, patient records, and pharmacy operations.
-Multiple product teams were making independent technical decisions with no central architecture oversight — leading to duplicated data-fetching layers, inconsistent error handling across regulated workflows, and no clear pattern for handling PHI (Protected Health Information) in the frontend.
+Multiple product teams were making independent technical decisions with no central architecture oversight — leading to inconsistencies across regulated workflows.
+PHI (Protected Health Information) considerations had to be factored into every frontend decision, but there were no shared standards documenting how.

 Role